cpinitiative/usaco-guide/docs/Module Review Checklist.md

 - [ ] Resources are good
   - [ ] Resources are starred appropriately (star == must read)
   - [ ] All resources are useful (get rid of ones that aren't needed)
+  - [ ] All resources should have descriptions
+- [ ] Explanations do not unnecessarily repeat what resources already cover.
 - [ ] Problems are good
   - [ ] There are sufficient problems
   - [ ] Problems are tagged with difficulty and tags as needed